I Have Tree Roots Growing In My Sewer Line! Help!

 When it comes to handling roots in your sewer line, there are several options available.
 The best solution for you will depend on the severity of the problem, the location of the roots, and your budget.
 Here are some common approaches:

-1. Sewer Line Rodding
+1. Sewer Rodding

-One way to clear tree roots from your sewer line is through a mechanical drain cleaning process known as sewer line rodding.
+One way to clear tree roots from your sewer line is through a mechanical drain cleaning process known as sewer rodding.
 This method involves using special tools, such as root saws or augers, to physically cut or break up the roots.
 While mechanical removal can provide immediate relief, it is typically a temporary solution, as the roots may grow back over time.

 2. Chemical Treatments